Condensation Completion and Defects in 2+1D Topological Orders: Algebras and Modules

-commute. \end{definition} \begin{definition}[Module natural transformation] Let $\cC$ be a monoidal category and $\cM$, $\cN$ be two left $\cC$ module, and $(F,s),(F',s'): \cM\rightarrow \cN$ be two left $\cC$ module functors, then a module functor natural transformation $\nu$ between $(F,s)$ and $(F',s')$ is a natural transformation satisfies an additional condition that the diagram commutes. \end{definition} \begin{remark} The $\cC$ module functors from $\cM$ to $\cN$ and module natural transformations form a category $\Fun_{\cC}(\cM,\cN)$. \end{remark} \begin{definition}[Morita equivalence of monoidal category] Let $\cC$ and $\cD$ be two monoidal categories, they are Morita equivalent if there is a left $\cC$ module $\cM$, such that as monoidal categories, here ``rev" means reversing the order of tensor product. \end{definition} \begin{remark} Two fusion categories $\cC$ and $\cD$ are Morita equivalent if and only if $Z(\cC)\simeq Z(\cD)$ as braided fusion categories. \end{remark} \begin{definition}[Separable algebra] An algebra $(A,\mu: A\ot A \rightarrow A)$ in a monoidal category $\mathcal{C}$ is called a separable algebra if there is a $A$-$A$ bimodule map $\Delta: A\rightarrow A\otimes A$ such that $\mu\circ \Delta = \mathrm{id}_A$. \end{definition}
+commute. \end{definition} \begin{definition}[Module natural transformation] Let $\cC$ be a monoidal category and $\cM$, $\cN$ be two left $\cC$-module, and $(F,s),(F',s'): \cM\rightarrow \cN$ be two left $\cC$-module functors, then a module functor natural transformation $\nu$ between $(F,s)$ and $(F',s')$ is a natural transformation satisfies an additional condition that the diagram commutes. \end{definition} \begin{remark} The $\cC$-module functors from $\cM$ to $\cN$ and module natural transformations form a category $\Fun_{\cC}(\cM,\cN)$. \end{remark} \begin{definition}[Morita equivalence of monoidal category] Let $\cC$ and $\cD$ be two monoidal categories, they are Morita equivalent if there is a left $\cC$-module $\cM$, such that as monoidal categories, here ``rev" means reversing the order of tensor product. \end{definition} \begin{remark} Two fusion categories $\cC$ and $\cD$ are Morita equivalent if and only if $Z(\cC)\simeq Z(\cD)$ as braided fusion categories. \end{remark} \begin{definition}[Separable algebra] An algebra $(A,\mu,\eta)$ in a monoidal category $\mathcal{C}$ is called a separable algebra if there is a $A$-$A$-bimodule map $\Delta: A\rightarrow A\otimes A$ such that $\mu\circ \Delta = \mathrm{id}_A$. \end{definition} \begin{remark} The bimodule splitting $\Delta$ is not a part of the data of a separable algebra, only its existence is required.
+Any choice of $\Delta :A \rightarrow A\ot A$ is automatically coassociative. \end{remark} \begin{lemma} If $A$ is a separable algebra in a fusion category $\mathcal{C}$, then all the simple right $A$-modules are the direct summand of a free module $i\otimes A$ for some simple object $i\in \mathcal{C}$\cite{DavydovMügerNikshychOstrik+2013+135+177}. \end{lemma} \begin{proof} Since $A$ is separable, $A\otimes A = A\oplus Y$ as $A$-$A$-bimodules.
+For any right $A$-modules $X$, we have Let's suppose $X$ is a simple module, and $X=i\oplus j\oplus\cdots$ as object in $\mathcal{C}$.
+Then so $X$ must be a direct summand of $i\otimes A$ for some simple $i\in\mathcal{C}$. \end{proof} To find all the simple right $A$-modules, we just need to do direct sum decomposition for $i\otimes A, \forall i\in \mathcal{C}$.
+In the similar way we can find all simple $A$-$B$-bimodules for $A,B$ both separable algebras.